microsoft/ProjectOxford-ClientSDK/Emotion/Android/README.md

 This sample is an Android application to demonstrate the use of Project Oxford Emotion API.

 It demonstrates emotion detection from an image.
-It can identify people's faces and interpret their emotions
+It can identify people's faces and interpret their emotions.

 Requirements
 ------------